Upper Elkhorn Creek

 Project Overview

-Upper Elkhorn Creek was determined to be a high priority site to meet CPRW water quality objectives and US Forest Service values, and this site ranked in the top five of over two dozen sites in CPRW’s prioritization.
-It is located within a moderate-severity burn area outside of Wilderness designation areas.
+Upper Elkhorn Creek was determined to be a high priority site to meet our water quality objectives as well as US Forest Service values, and this site ranked in the top five of over two dozen sites in CPRW’s prioritization.
+It is located within a moderate severity burn area outside of Wilderness designation areas.
 Approximately 4% of the watershed was mulched in 2022.
-In addition, in-channel work, similar to what is proposed as part of this project, was completed in 2022 upstream of the project reach.
-The proposed site has been heavily influenced by not only the Cameron Peak Fire, but also current and past land uses, such as grazing and logging, that have likely led to degradation of the riparian ecosystem.
-Overgrazing of vegetation that burned during the Cameron Peak Fire is hindering riparian vegetation growth.
+The site has been heavily influenced by not only the Cameron Peak Fire, but also current and past land uses, such as grazing and logging, that have likely led to degradation of the riparian ecosystem.

 Low-tech process-based restoration techniques were used at this site.
 Structures were strategically placed at locations with significant incision, relic beaver dams, or riparian degradation to increase roughness, reduce flow velocities, and promote sediment deposition both behind features and on the overbank.
 These features will enhance nutrient uptake while increasing wetland and aquatic habitat value.